Frequently Asked Questions about Shipwrecks in Brittany

 Just a few metres from the Rolland shipyards, the Diben cove is home to three magnificent wrecks: the Marie-Françoise, the Etreom and the Kalinka.
 It's a real open-air painting that we observe once we're there, with particularly vivid colours.

-La Marie-Françoise
+The Marie-Françoise

 Built between 1944 and 1945 at the Vincent Rolland shipyard, it stopped fishing in the 1970s.
 Its fishing was centred around long-lining.